jxmorris12/language_tool_python/README.md

 ### Full list of configuration options

-Here's a full list of configuration options.
-See the LanguageTool [HTTPServerConfig](https://languagetool.org/development/api/org/languagetool/server/HTTPServerConfig.html) documentation for details.
+Here's a full list of configuration options:

 ```
 'maxTextLength' - maximum text length, longer texts will cause an error (optional)